Study skills tutorials

 You can team up with one other student from your course and book a study skills session together if you have similar questions.
 However, this is not possible if you wish the tutor to look at an individual piece of your work - for this book a one-to-one session.

-Is this service available remotely?
+Is this service available on campus?

 Is the tutorial confidential?